clemente-lab/mmeds-meta/README.md

 If you encounter INVALID DISPLAY VARIABLE add the line `backend: agg` to your matplotlibrc (typically ~/.config/matplotlib/matploblibrc) or setup your environment with `export MPLBACKEND="agg"`

+To install Qiime1.9.1 with a recent version of conda run:
+`conda config --set allow_conda_downgrades true`
+`conda install conda=4.6.14`
+Prior to running the conda command for installing Qiime